 FF IV has long been heralded for its epic plot, which seemed intricate by the low standards of 1991: a mysterious villain named Golbez is trying to acquire the iconic Crystals of the four elements, which will give him frightful power.
 Each Crystal has a corresponding Elemental Lord [Fiend], like in the original FF.
 In the opening cinematic, Cecil is ordered to steal the Water Crystal from the peaceful mages of Mysidia, sending him into a crisis of conscience.
 The story has romance, death, betrayal, a cartoonish villain, and unexpected revelations that will take you into the underworld and the heavens.
 When you play it as an adult, you realize how silly and clichéd most of it is, but it made an impact at a time when video-game plots bordered on non-existent and were often confined to the instruction booklet.
 Even as a kid I rolled my eyes at how many characters sacrifice themselves only to miraculously survive!

 Like its predecessors, this game has a lot of random encounters and wandering through labyrinthine dungeons opening treasure chests.
 This can get tedious, but the story elements, frequent boss fights, and humorous script keep you engaged.
-It helps that none of the dungeons is very long and you never have to grind for levels or money.
+It helps that none of the dungeons is long, and you never have to grind for levels.

 The Cast

-Many of the things that were novel to Westerners were in fact from the previous two Famicom games.
-Cecil was not the first Dark Knight: that was Leon from II.
-Similarly, his upgraded Paladin class is functionally identical to a Knight (the upgraded form of the Warrior [Fighter] from Final Fantasy) with the Knight's Cover ability from III.
-Cover lets him take all hits a selected ally would receive and automatically protects anyone at critical HP.
+Many of the things that were novel to Westerners were in fact from the previous Famicom games.
+Cecil was not the first dark knight: that was Leon from II.
+Similarly, his upgraded paladin class is functionally identical to a knight (the upgraded form of the warrior [fighter] from FF1).
+The knight had the cover ability in FF3.
+Cover lets him take all hits one ally would receive and automatically protects anyone whose HP is low.

-The coolest character is Kain the Dragoon.
-Again, we didn't know it at the time, but the first spear-wielding Dragoon was Ricard in II.
-The Dragoon's ability to Jump off screen—skipping a turn and avoiding all attacks to deal double damage when he lands—likewise was added in III.
+The coolest character is Kain the dragoon.
+Again, we didn't know it at the time, but the first spear-wielding dragoon was Ricard in FF2.
+His ability to jump off screen—skipping a turn and avoiding all attacks to deal double damage when he lands—debuted in FF3.
 Kain is infamous for falling prey to the villain Golbez's mind control and betraying Cecil and friends!

-Rosa is the stereotypical female White Mage.
-Cecil's supportive girlfriend and kidnap victim (of course), she uses a bow and arrow, which reminds me of the Ranger class from III, which also had access to low-level White Magic.
-Her Aim ability increases her accuracy with a bow.
+Rosa is the stereotypical female white mage.
+Cecil's supportive girlfriend and kidnap victim (of course), she uses a bow and arrow, which reminds me of the ranger class from FF3, which also had access to low-level white magic.
+Her aim ability increases her accuracy with a bow.

 The only other female character is Rydia.
-She is a green-haired, green-clad Summoner [Caller] (another class from III), who can summon powerful magical beings, which have become staples of the series.
+She is a green-haired, green-clad summoner [caller] (another class from FF3), who can summon powerful magical beings, which have become staples of the series.
 Rydia is one of my all-time favorite FF characters.

-Edge is a Ninja you get late in the game.
-In the original FF, the Ninja was a class upgrade obtained by the Thief, which is why Edge has the Steal ability (again from III).
-Instead of being able to cast low-level Black Magic, however, Edge has his own unique set of offensive and defensive spells called Ninjutsu [Ninja].
-He also has the Throw ability from III's Ninja, allowing him to throw weapons and Shurikens [Stars] for massive damage.
+Edge is a ninja you get late in the game.
+In the original FF, the ninja was a class upgrade obtained by the thief, which is why Edge has the steal ability (again from FF3).
+Instead of being able to cast low-level black magic, however, Edge has his own unique set of offensive and defensive spells called ninjutsu [ninja].
+He also has the throw ability from FF3's ninja, allowing him to throw weapons and shurikens [stars] for massive damage.
 You want to save these for the final boss, Zeromus.
 Edge was the only character who could rival Kain for pure awesomeness in the eyes of young boys of the early 90's.

-Tellah is a Sage on a quest to avenge the death of his daughter, Anna, who eloped with Prince Edward.
-As in III, the Sage is the ultimate magic-user, able to cast all White and Black Magic spells.
+Tellah is a sage on a quest to avenge the death of his daughter, Anna, who eloped with Prince Edward.
+As in FF3, the sage is the ultimate magic-user, able to cast all white and black spells.
 Since this would be too strong at the beginning of the game, Tellah is very old and has forgotten all of his powerful spells!
-He gets them back later in the game, but due to a plot point about him seeking the ultimate Black Magic, Meteor [Meteo], he can never get more than 98 MP.
-This is annoying since you have to keep feeding him Ethers!
+He gets them back later in the game, but due to a plot point about him seeking the ultimate black magic, Meteor [Meteo], he can never get more than 98 MP.
+This is annoying since you have to keep feeding him ethers!

-On the menu, Edward's class is listed as "Prince," but he's really a Bard (yet another class from III) with the Sing ability, which may put an enemy to sleep, confuse it, or silence it.
-Edward can also Hide, which removes him from the screen for a round.
+On the menu, Edward's class is listed as "prince," but he's really a bard (yet another class from FF3) with the sing ability, which may put an enemy to sleep, confuse it, or silence it.
+Edward can also hide, which removes him from the screen for a round.
 These abilities are terrible, and since Edward's physical attack with harps is weak, he's become infamous as the worst character.

 Cid built the Red Wings air force and helps out with all things airship-related.
 An airship-builder named Cid was also found in II and III.
-Cid is an Engineer, which is just a renamed Scholar from III, with the Scan [Peep] ability.
+Cid is an engineer, which is just a renamed scholar from FF3, with the scan [peep] ability.
 This reveals an enemy's HP and weaknesses.
 Cid is a strong fighter who uses hammers and has an outrageous personality.

 Changes for America

 Like II and III, IV has a cornucopia of spell-casting and ailment-removing items, all of which were removed.
-To compensate, Remedy [Heal], which cures all status ailments, had its price radically slashed, so you could stockpile them.
-The White Magic spells Protect, Shell, and Dispel were also removed.
+To compensate, remedy [heal], which cures all status ailments, had its price radically slashed, so you could stockpile them.
+The white spells Protect, Shell, and Dispel were also removed.
 In retrospect, these deletions were unfortunate and unnecessary.
 However, none of these abilities, spells, or items adds much in terms of gameplay.
 It's just a little lost flavor.

 Remakes

-FF IV is so popular it has seen four remakes in North America.
+FF4 is so popular it has seen four remakes in North America.
 The first was released on the Sony PlayStation in 2001 and is simply a re-translation of the original Japanese game with no American changes.
 At the age of 18, I found this amazing.
-At last to be able to use Cecil's Darkness!
+At last to be able to use Cecil's darkness!
 I also appreciated the harder difficulty, which made the game more like its NES predecessor.

 Two months ago the Pixel Remaster version debuted on Steam and mobile.
 It has numerous upsides, including a fantastic orchestral rendition of what was already a top-tier soundtrack, beautifully enhanced 16-bit-style graphics, and auto-battle.
-The only downside (besides the fact that it's not on Switch yet) is that it lacks the party customization and bonus dungeons of the GBA and PSP versions.
-But I think Square Enix had the right idea in staying faithful to the original.
+The only downside is that it lacks the party customization and bonus dungeons of the GBA/PSP version.
+I think Square Enix had the right idea in staying faithful to the original.
 The point of the Pixel Remaster series is to create "definitive editions" of the original games.
-At this they have succeeded with flying colors.
+They have succeeded with flying colors.

-Every RPG fan already knows Final Fantasy IV is an absolute classic (regardless of version).
+Every RPG fan knows Final Fantasy IV is an absolute classic, in any version.

 Grade: A+